milatabach/coms3930-module1/README.md

 # coms3930-module1
-This page is dedicated to Module 1: Generative Art from COMS 3930: Creative Embbeded Systems
+This page is dedicated to Module 1: Generative Art from COMS 3930: Creative Embedded Systems

-Project Title: Fall...ing in Lovw
+** Project Title:** Fall...ing in Love

-Description: This project draws a little story of two people looking at each other.
-It is a generative art project.
+**Description:** This project is a generative art project that tells the story of two people looking at each other and falling in love.

-Components Needed: Lily TTGO esp32
+**Components Needed:** Lily TTGO esp32

-Code Explanation: The code has several functions that each draw an element of the story.
+**Code Explanation:** The code has several functions that each draw an element of the story.
 The fallingInLove() function brings those functions together to tell the story.

 ### Function Descriptions

 #### `setup()`
-Initializes the TFT display, sets the rotation, seeds the random number generator, and fills the screen with a maroon background.
+Initializes the TFT display, sets the rotation to landscape, seeds the random number generator, and fills the screen with a maroon background.

 - **Parameters**: None
 - **Returns**: void